Somite: Development

 The mesoderm forms at the same time as the other two germ layers, the ectoderm and endoderm.
 The mesoderm at either side of the neural tube is called paraxial mesoderm.
-It is distinct from the mesoderm underneath the neural tube which is called the chordamesoderm that becomes the notochord.
-The paraxial mesoderm is initially called the “segmental plate” in the chick embryo or the “unsegmented mesoderm” in other vertebrates.
+It is distinct from the mesoderm underneath the neural tube, which is called the chordamesoderm that becomes the notochord.
+The paraxial mesoderm is initially called the "segmental plate" in the chick embryo or the "unsegmented mesoderm" in other vertebrates.
 As the primitive streak regresses and neural folds gather (to eventually become the neural tube), the paraxial mesoderm separates into blocks called somites.

 Formation

 The pre-somitic mesoderm commits to the somitic fate before mesoderm becomes capable of forming somites.
 The cells within each somite are specified based on their location within the somite.
 Additionally, they retain the ability to become any kind of somite-derived structure until relatively late in the process of somitogenesis.

 The development of the somites depends on a clock mechanism as described by the clock and wavefront model.
 In one description of the model, oscillating Notch and Wnt signals provide the clock.
-The wave is a gradient of the FGF protein that is rostral to caudal (nose to tail gradient).
+The wave is a gradient of the fibroblast growth factor protein that is rostral to caudal (nose to tail gradient).
 Somites form one after the other down the length of the embryo from the head to the tail, with each new somite forming on the caudal (tail) side of the previous one.

 The timing of the interval is not universal.
 Different species have different interval timing.
-In the chick embryo somites are formed every 90 minutes.
+In the chick embryo, somites are formed every 90 minutes.
 In the mouse the interval is 2 hours.

 For some species, the number of somites may be used to determine the stage of embryonic development more reliably than the number of hours post-fertilization because rate of development can be affected by temperature or other environmental factors.
 The somites appear on both sides of the neural tube simultaneously.
 Experimental manipulation of the developing somites will not alter the rostral/caudal orientation of the somites, as the cell fates have been determined prior to somitogenesis.
 Somite formation can be induced by Noggin-secreting cells.
 The number of somites is species dependent and independent of embryo size (for example, if modified via surgery or genetic engineering).
 Chicken embryos have 50 somites; mice have 65, while snakes have 500.

 As cells within the paraxial mesoderm begin to come together, they are termed somitomeres, indicating a lack of complete separation between segments.
 The outer cells undergo a mesenchymal–epithelial transition to form an epithelium around each somite.
 The inner cells remain as mesenchyme.